Principal Musculoskeletal Physiotherapist

 Farha’s specific area of interest lies in treating scoliosis patients.
 At KKH, she championed for active conservative treatment and was a pioneer therapist in conducting scoliosis specific exercises.
 This is contrary to the traditional approach for scoliosis management, which only offers the option of bracing.
 She understands that exercise is an important component for scoliotic patients of all ages to help improve the scoliotic posture and to be pain free.
 Having been trained by scoliosis specialists overseas while on courses in the United States and Netherlands, Farha is inspired to work with doctors and other professionals locally to improve how scoliosis is managed in Singapore.

-Farha practices at Kembangan.
+Farha practices at Kembangan and Kovan.